-For today in the city of David there has been born for you a Savior, who is Christ the Lord.
+For unto you is born this day in the city of David a Savior, who is Christ the Lord.
 (Luke 2:11)

-Although holiday budgets may be trimmed this year, nothing can reduce the real meaning of Christmas.
-More than 2,000 years ago Jesus Christ, God’s only Son, was born in a simple manger.
+Nothing can reduce the real meaning of Christmas: More than 2,000 years ago Jesus Christ, God's only Son, was born in a simple manger.

 Here are 10 ideas that can help us focus on what really matters at Christmas: